felipearosr/RAG-Evaluation/README.md

 ## Configuration

-Configure the tool by setting the following environment variables:
+Configure the tool by setting the following environment variables in your `.env` file, you can follow the example of `.env.example`:

 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `COHERE_API_KEY`: Your Cohere API key.